William C. Goodridge: Loss and tragedy

 In 1867, William C. Goodridge escorted Glenalvin and his family to Saginaw, Michigan, where Mary, Wallace, and William had already moved.
 He then returned to settle business in York before moving to Minneapolis to live with his daughter Emily and her family.
 Glenalvin died in November 1867 of the tuberculosis he caught while imprisoned.
-In 1868, his two oldest sons also died, possibly of the same disease that took their father.
+In 1868, his two oldest sons also died, possibly of the same disease that took their brother.

 In January 1868, a fire burned down the house in Saginaw that contained Glenalvin's extensive library and collection of negatives and photographs.
 Any pictures the family possessed in Saginaw after that were likely destroyed in another fire that took out the photography studio in 1872.
-Though the remaining Goodridge brothers were able to rescue some equipment from that fire, which started accidentally at a restaurant down the block, at least 1000 negatives were destroyed.
+Though the remaining Goodridge brothers were able to rescue some equipment from that fire, which started accidentally at a restaurant down the block, at least 1,000 negatives were destroyed.
 They built a new studio in 1873, but much of Glenalvin's photographic work, including most any pictures he might have taken of his wife, children, siblings and parents, was lost.

 Wallace L. Goodridge later recognized a son in his will: Wallace L. Goodridge Jr., born in 1862.
 It is possible that the young white woman, gotten pregnant by Wallace, decided to accuse his richer older brother in the hopes of getting some money out of the family.
 (Young William O. Goodridge testified this was the case, at the time; Wallace had already moved to Michigan that summer and was not available to testify at Glenalvin's trial.
 Efforts to secure a retrial failed.)
 Wallace did not marry until 1889, and had no other children.
 Between 1865 and 1890, when Rhoda remarried, Wallace supported Glenalvin's widow and her remaining children in his own home.